haibuihoang/higrads/README.md

 ![HiGrads Test](https://raw.githubusercontent.com/haibuihoang/higrads/master/examples/h_test.png)

-You can open file h_test.gs which included in the libary to have a glance of how short and easy the plot is made.
+You can open file h_test.gs which included in the library to have a glance of how short and easy the plot is made.
 There is even not needed any data file!
-In the next section, we will go on a short tutorials of how these things work.
+In the next section, we will go on a short tutorial of how these things work.

 ###2.
 HiGrads basic usage
-HiGrads is exclusively written for GrADS script which in generall, you cannot use from GrADS command windows but in a GrADS script (.gs) file. **In a .gs file**, you need to enable grads script function by the following code:
+HiGrads is exclusively written for GrADS script which in general, you cannot use from GrADS command windows but in a GrADS script (.gs) file. **In a .gs file**, you need to enable grads script function by the following code:

 ```
 r=gsfallow('on')
 ```

-First step, you need to initialize everything
+The first step, you need to initialize everything

 ```
 h_initframe()
 ```

 Define a new frame, you can use function ```h_newframe(w,h)```.
-Where w & h are width & height parameters in inches (remember, grads page size is either 11x8.5 inches or 8.5x11 inches depends on landscape or portrait mode).
+Where w & h are width & height parameters in inches (remember, GrADS page size is either 11x8.5 inches or 8.5x11 inches depends on landscape or portrait mode).
 For examples:

 ```
 h_newframe(3,3)
 ```

 Means that you define a box with w=3 and h=3 inches.
-After using that function, every grads display commands will be bound in the plotting area of that box.
-To create a new box, you can simple call ```h_newframe``` again (with same or different parameters).
+After using that function, every GrADS display commands will be bound in the plotting area of that box.
+To create a new box, you can simply call ```h_newframe``` again (with same or different parameters).

 What about margin?
-Well, all margins tooks the default values of 0.5 inches.
+Well, all margins take the default values of 0.5 inches.
 To manage the margin of the frame, you use the function ```h_setmargin(top,right,bottom,left)``` *before* ```h_newframe```.
 (Remember the first is the top, then run clockwise direction, similar to CSS margin).
 For example:
 ```
 h_setmargin(0.5,0.2,0.5,0.5)
 ```